dmorse/pscf/doc/user-man/param.rst

   ========= =====================  ================

 For each array parameter, the elements of the array are expected to appear in the parameter file in a specific format.
-Generally, arrays that contain a polymer or solvent molecular species index are input with the required information about each molecule on a separate line, while values associated with different monomer types or with different blocks within a molecule are listed sequentially on a single line.
-The expected format for each array parameter in specified by a code labeled "Format" in each the table of parameters for each section.
+Generally, arrays are formatted so that information about different molecular species appears on separate lines, but that values that are associated with different monomer blocks or different blocks within a block copolymer appear on a single line separated by spaces.

+The expected format for each array parameter in specified in the table of parameters for each section by a code given in a table column labelled "Format".
 The meaning of each array format code is specified below:

-Array Format Codes:

   =======  ==================================================
-  Format   Meaning
+  Code     Meaning
   =======  ==================================================
   R        1D array, row format (all values in a single line) C        1D array, column format (one value per line)